AndersDeath/diary2/000-current.md

 # 14 May - Sunday - Kaş - 227 day of immigration

 Today I had a lot of time for my own personal development and things.
+I like such days.